Consent order – What is it?

 A consent order will usually consider:-

-• Property, which is usually the family home.
+• The property, which is usually the family home.

 • Shares, or other financial assets which are liquid, meaning that they can be turned into cash easily.